Get the 411 on the Taurus pistol recall here so you can take the necessary steps in case you own one!

 But, at least you’ll save face with the unforgiving gun community.
 Then, after you’ve made a better product, prove it to us by sending them out for gun review.

 After a while, you’ll be able to gain back some of the customers you’ve lost, while gaining new ones once you make a superior product.
-You can’t rely on settlement after settlement alone because that is a bad business practice.
+You can’t rely on a settlement after settlement alone because that is a bad business practice.

 This story first broke somewhere else, first.
 Here is the link to that original story on Taurus pistol recall.
 Make sure you read it because they covered some details that I left out.